awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-troubleshooting-EKS.md

 ],
 ```

-For more information about embedded metric format, see [Specification: Embedded Metric Format ](CloudWatch_Embedded_Metric_Format_Specification.md)\.
+For more information about embedded metric format, see [Specification: Embedded metric format ](CloudWatch_Embedded_Metric_Format_Specification.md)\.

 If there is no embedded metric format in the log events, check that the `metric_definitions` are configured correctly in the `config map: prometheus-cwagentconfig` section of the CloudWatch agent installation YAML file\.
-For more information, see [Tutorial for Adding a New Prometheus Scrape Target: Prometheus API Server Metrics](ContainerInsights-Prometheus-Setup-configure.md#ContainerInsights-Prometheus-Setup-new-exporters)\.
+For more information, see [Tutorial for adding a new Prometheus scrape target: Prometheus API Server metrics](ContainerInsights-Prometheus-Setup-configure.md#ContainerInsights-Prometheus-Setup-new-exporters)\.